 This hybrid model captures the best of both:

-- Fattener sales = lumpy high-value income at premium windows
+- Fattener sales for lumpy, high-value income at premium windows

 One More Thing: The Skill Asymmetry